 - How emotionally attached to their position is the other person?
 It's one thing to care deeply about an issue.
 It's quite another to be so emotionally involved that you can't accept there are other points of view.
 Again, this is a situation we've all been in at some point.
 And when we're there, cycling through big-time feelings, there's just not a lot of room for opposing points of view.
 When I'm trying to reach someone who's taking an emotional position, I try hard to be patient, to hold my treatise until things have calmed down a bit.

 Of course, it's also important to have a clear and concise case for your position.
-Use the Content-Purpose-Audience™ Strategy for that.
+Download our Advocacy Playbook for step-by-step instructions and successful models..